 But when it comes to really seeing the world clearly together, making sense of things, and choosing a course of action that everybody wholeheartedly resonates with, we’re much closer to the “10% of our collective brain”.
 Maybe 1%.

-Perhaps in some sense, collective consciousness is the ability of a group to do relevance realization together (John Vervaeke’s term).
+Perhaps in some sense, collective consciousness is the ability of a group to do relevance realization together (John Vervaeke’s term—he probably has more precise language for all of this).
 To the extent that a group is incapable of doing this, it will tend to go on tangents nobody cares about, fail to uncover or appreciate vital information, and be unable to reach collectively satisfying resolutions to questions or decisions.
 People argue, talk past each other, dodge responsibility, and try to win points for being clever instead of having fun sincerely working together to figure things out.

 A corollary of the co-flow distrust bit—that what blocks flow is a sense of “I have needs/wants/careabouts, and I trust myself to care for those better than I would trust the We that I expect us to be able to form to care for those“—is that people will be more readily willing to surrender to some sort of We the more desperate they are to meet some need that they don’t think they can meet on their own.
 So on net, even at great sacrifice, it may feel right to surrender to a larger whole (or simply to another individual’s will).
 This doesn’t actually form a stable We, because those other unwelcome needs will surface sooner or later and cause discord.

 This is part of how cults work, and part of how they don’t work.
 As far as I can tell, desperation-based motivation always leads to unstable systems and oscillations or explosions.
-Some amount of desperation-based motivation may be inevitable, but it seems like a would-be collaborative/sane We would need to focus on supporting people to have more self-trust, to attenuate the oscillations.
+Some amount of desperation-based motivation may be inevitable, but it seems like a would-be collaborative/sane We would need to focus on supporting people to have more self-trust and individual sovereignty, to allow natural flows in and out of We-ness, without those becoming big oscillations.

 Constantly consciously expanding the boundaries of thoughtspace and actionspace.
 Creator of Complice, a system for improvisationally & creatively staying in touch with what's most important to you, and taking action towards it.